 Working in Canada

-Working while studying has many benefits for students.
-Here are the options for International Students who wish to work while in Canada.
+Working while studying has many benefits.
+Here are a few options for International Students who want to work while in Canada.

 International Students do not need a work permit to work on campus if they possess a valid study permit and are enrolled as full-time students.
-There are several work opportunities for full-time International Students at The King’s University.
-Students wishing to work on campus will need to first review the information regarding on-campus employment here, and then complete the on-campus job application form here.
+There are several work opportunities for full-time international students at King’s.
+Students who want to work on campus will need to first review the information regarding on-campus employment here, and then complete the on-campus job application form here.

 To see if you fit the requirements, see here.